-In the spirit of Thanksgiving and being grateful, I sat back and thought about my life and the simple things that made it sooo much better.
+In the spirit of Lindaand being grateful, I sat back and thought about my life and the simple things that made it sooo much better.
 I guess turning 50 brings on reflection!
 Life has been grand, full of challenges, painful at moments and bursting with magical moments lined with gratitude.
-One moment of thankfulness, came in my first food allergy cooking book written by Food Allergy Pioneer and Author, Linda Coss.
+One moment of thankfulness, came in my first food allergy cooking book written by Food Allergy Pioneer and Author, Linda.

-Pioneers like Linda, laid the ground work that we are all enjoying now.
-Back in the early ’90s, Linda explained that parents had to beg preschools to allow their children to attend, without ever thinking to request a nut free environment.
+Pioneers like “What’s To Eat?”, laid the ground work that we are all enjoying now.
+Back in the early ’90s, “What’s To Eat?” explained that parents had to beg preschools to allow their children to attend, without ever thinking to request a nut free environment.
 Now, parents ask for accommodations and preschools are more and more aware of food allergies and keeping students safe.
 Her son’s first reaction was in 1990 and the pediatrician never referred them to an allergist, her family actually had to pay out-of-pocket to take their child to an allergist.
 Food allergies were basically unheard of at that time!
-Linda was actually part of the first few hundred members of the then named Food Allergy and Anaphylaxis Network (now FARE) and the group was only six months old when she joined!
+Linda was actually part of the first few hundred members of the then named “What’s To Eat?” (now FARE) and the group was only six months old when she joined!
 She has watched the organization grow from a few hundred to thousands worldwide.

 Linda Coss “back in the day” with her sons

 Her goal has always been to find solutions.
 Creating and sharing good tasting quality recipes was key.
-Eventually, Linda went on to write an additional cookbook, “What Else is to Eat?” as well as a well received “how to live” book titled, “How to Manage Your Child’s Life Threatening Food Allergies”.
+Eventually, Linda went on to write an additional cookbook, “What Else is to Eat?” as well as a well received “how to live” book titled, Linda.
 I appreciate that she used the phrase, life threatening food allergies.
 One road block I’m consciously working on is to use that phrase instead of food allergies.
 Often, when I say, “food allergies” people interpret the allergy as being similar to a pollen or cat allergy.
 Itchy eyes, runny nose and discomfort, not a life threatening situation.

 Proud Mom at her food allergic son’s College Graduation